More info

 What’s the difference between a brand strategy agency and a market entry consultant?

 Market entry consultants typically focus on distribution channels, regulatory requirements, and operational logistics.
 Brand strategy agencies focus on how your brand and products translate culturally for American consumers.
-Both are valuable, but positioning must come before distribution strategy—otherwise you're optimizing logistics for a product that won't resonate.
-Florax and Freebreathe both had competent market entry advice but failed until they solved the cultural positioning problem.
+Both are valuable, but positioning must come before distribution strategy.

 Can we just test the US market with limited distribution first?